"A songwriter to be reckoned with"- No Depression

 — S.F.
 Bay Area Non Violent Communication

-2015 was a great year for Marca Cassity, and 2016 promises to bring great adventures of expression.
-Having received an artist grant from the Osage Nation Foundation to make her album Songs from the Well, Marca was honored to be asked to sing her heritage song "Bells" at the inauguration of the new Osage Chief and Congress in 2014.
+Critically acclaimed two-spirit recording artist Marca Cassity received an artist grant from the Osage Nation Foundation to make her third studio album Songs from the Well.
+Marca was honored to be asked to sing her heritage song "Bells" at the inauguration of the new Osage Chief Standing Bear.

 Celebrating the National Release of Marca Cassity's album